microprediction/timemachines/README.md

                         t:int=None,
                         a:[float]=None) -> Union(float,[float])

-To emphasize, every model in this collection is *just* a function
+To emphasize, every model in this collection is *just* a function and the intent is that they are pure.

 ### Intended usage